-\A service provider engaged to perform a function of instruction may be allowed to retain student transcripts as required by applicable
+\A service provider engaged to perform a function of instruction may

 Unless an adult student or parent or guardian of a minor student provides written consent to disclose personally identifiable student data, student data may only be disclosed to a governmental entity not specified above or any public or private audit and evaluation or research organization if the data is aggregate data.
 "Aggregate data" means data collected or reported at the group, cohort, or institutional level and which contains no personally identifiable student data.